-Indianapolis Colts close facility after positive coronavirus tests
+Colts close facility after positive coronavirus tests; Falcons-Vikings game is on track

-The Colts became the latest NFL team to deal with positive coronavirus tests.
-The Atlanta Falcons closed their facility Thursday after a single positive test result.
+The Atlanta Falcons, meanwhile, reopened their facility after having no new positive tests in the results returned Friday, according to a person familiar with the testing results.
+That keeps the Falcons on course to play their scheduled game Sunday at Minnesota, barring further positive tests.
+They had closed their facility Thursday after a single positive test result.

+The Colts and Falcons became the latest NFL teams to deal with shutdowns because of positive coronavirus tests.
 The NFL postponed a number of games over the last two weekends because of an outbreak on the Tennessee Titans and positive test results for other teams.

 The status of the Colts’ game scheduled for Sunday against the Cincinnati Bengals in Indianapolis was not immediately clear.